The Ohio Story

-The Ohio Story is a scripted American radio and television program broadcast live to a network of radio and television stations in Ohio from 1947 to 1961.
-The series aired for 15 years and, at the time, is thought to have held the record for the longest-running regional scripted program in the nation.
+The Ohio Story was a scripted American radio and made-for-television film series broadcast in Ohio from 1947 to 1961.
+At the time, the series held the record for the longest-running regional scripted program in the nation.
 When the series ended, 1,309 radio and 175 TV episodes had been produced.

+Cinécraft used teleprompters and multi-camera setups to film The Ohio Story television series.
+Photo courtesy of the Hagley Museum & Library.

+Frank Siedel created The Ohio Story radio and film series and wrote most of the scripts.
+Photo courtesy of the Hagley Museum & Library.

+Backstage at the Big Top: A visit to the winter quarters of Ohio's Mills Brothers Circus.1956 Cinécraft production photo.
+The Ohio Story TV series.
+Photo courtesy of the Hagley Museum & Library.

-The series sought little-known but important people and facts in Ohio history, including sharpshooter and exhibition shooter Annie Oakley; famed African-American poet Paul Laurence Dunbar; the abolitionist and author Harriet Beecher Stowe; President William McKinley; television host and media mogul Merv Griffin; Victoria Claflin Woodhull, the first woman to run for president; Civil War-era financier, Jay Cooke, and cartoonist Milton Caniff.
+The series provided engaging overviews of a variety of local topics that were off the beaten path for many Ohioans.
+Some episodes provided information on industries and businesses that were significant at the time of recording, but have since faded into obscurity.
+A number of episodes focused on important people in Ohio history, including sharpshooter and exhibition shooter Annie Oakley; famed African-American poet Paul Laurence Dunbar; the abolitionist and author Harriet Beecher Stowe; President William McKinley; Victoria Claflin Woodhull, the first woman to run for president; Civil War-era financier, Jay Cooke, and cartoonist Milton Caniff.

-Siedel loved to tell the Tale of Lottie Moon, a Confederate spy from Ohio.
-The first time Lottie’s story appears is in a 15-minute Ohio Story radio episode broadcast live in 1945.
-In 1950, Siedel reworked the story for the Cavalcade of America radio show.
-Lucille Ball read the part of Lottie Moon.
-The show aired live on June 13, 1950.
-In 1950, Siedel included the tale of Lottie Moon along with a number of Ohio Story episodes in his 1950 book, The Ohio Story.
-Siedel told the tale one last time in the television version of the programme, which aired on November 22, 1957.
+Frank Siedel created the series and wrote most of the scripts.
+Scripts were also written by William Ellis, known for his Rivers of America series, Lee Templeton, and Jan Hostetter.
+Stuart Buchanan of McCann-Erickson Advertising Agency in Cleveland produced the series.
+Ray Culley of Cinécraft Productions in Cleveland directed the television film series.

-The first Ohio Story radio show, Knowest the Land, introduced what the series would be about.
+The first Ohio Story radio episode, Knowest the Land, aired on January 6, 1947, and introduced what the series would be about.

-“The Ohio Story, then, will be a record of achievement, a narrative account of a free and progressive people.
+"The Ohio Story, then, will be a record of achievement, a narrative account of a free and progressive people.
 Its purpose: to provide good listening, to increase understanding, to promote a respect for the past, an appreciation of the present, and a hope for the future.
 In the weeks and months to come, we hope to earn a regular welcome into every Ohio home.
-We promise to be a polite and interesting guest.”
+We promise to be a polite and interesting guest."

 Great care was taken to balance the episodes geographically and report carefully.
 Before each episode was run, the Ohio State Historical Society reviewed the scripts for accuracy.

-Frank Siedel created the series and wrote most of the 1,309 radio and 175 television scripts.
-A small number of scripts were written by William Ellis, known for his Rivers of America series, Lee Templeton, and Jan Hostetter.

 In an interview with the television & radio editor of the Columbus Evening Dispatch, Siedel was asked how he could possibly come up with so many scripts on Ohio.
 Siedel said: